SwingbyProtocol/widget-sdk/README.md

 ## Widget sizes

-⚠️ Note that both the widget and this SDK use `rem` units.
+⚠️ Note that both the widget and this util use `rem` units.

 |        | Height (assuming 1rem = 16px) |
 | ------ | ----------------------------- |